idllresearch/malicious-gpt/quality/README.md

 - `fluency` contains the script for evaluating the format compliance and readability of phishing emails.
 - `OOPSpamDetect` contains the script for evaluating the evasiveness of malicious code and phishing emails.
 - `services_quality_evaluation.py` is the script for summarizing all the results of malicious code, phishing webpages, and phishing emails.
 - `codeSyn` contains the evaluation results of malicious code and phishing website regarding format compliance and compilability/validation.
+It is summarized by `sumCompilable.py` based on the `results` folders in the folders `C`, `Python`, and `HTML`.
 - `codeDetection` contains the evaluation results of malicious code and phishing website regarding evasiveness, in which the detection is conduct by VirusTotal.
+It is generated by the script in the `VirusTotalDetect` folder.
 - `mailFluency` contains the evaluation results of phishing mails regarding format compliance and readability.
+It is generated by the script in the `fluency` folder.
 - `mailDetection` contains the evaluation results of phishing mails regarding evasiveness, in which the detection is conduct by OOPSpam.
+It is generated by the script in the `OOPSpamDetect` folder.

 ## Result